 B.A., History and French & Francophone Studies, Columbia University, 2013

 Elizabeth Jacob is a historian of francophone West Africa, focusing on histories of gender, labor, and violence.
 Her dissertation, currently titled "Militant Mothers: Gender, Family, and Politics in Côte d'Ivoire," is a study of the relationship between women's practices of public motherhood and sociopolitical change in Côte d'Ivoire from the late 19th century to the early decades of independence.
 She has received grants and fellowships from Stanford's Center for African Studies, the Europe Center, and the French Colonial Historical Society, among others.
-In academic year 2018-19, she will be conducting archival research in Côte d'Ivoire with the support of a Fulbright-IIE U.S. Student Program Research Grant.
+In academic year 2018-19, she conducted archival research in Côte d'Ivoire with the support of a Fulbright-IIE U.S. Student Program Research Grant.